Thoregon/thoregon.tru4D/doc/spec.md

     - a context is built up from its parts (choreography)
     - no dedicated composition for a context exists (orchestration)
     - anti package pattern, don't build monolithic packages
-- Context (Bounded Context)
+- Bounded Context
-    - can be wrappend as a component
+    - is a distributed component
     - contains at least one aggregate
     - defines a section of another context
         - can be imagined simmilar to GraphQL, but can also reuse behavior